 - Now take things like shopping, baking, gift wrapping, and schedule it into your day.
 It helps to see it visually and will ensure that you leave blocks of time for each activity you need to accomplish.

-Things to DO to Make Your Home Christmas-Ready
+Making Your Home Christmas-Ready

 I want to be helpful to you and give you something to walk away with to make December be less stressful.